 How can we help?

 I’d like to attend a course, do I need to have any prior qualifications?
 All courses are suitable for complete beginners unless otherwise specified, so come along and give it a try!
-Some of our courses are accredited with FHT as Continuing Professional Development (CPD) for professional therapists but don’t worry about keeping up – many therapists are completely new to the unique way of working in the traditional Eastern style so beginners and professionals tend to keep up on a par with each other.
+Some of our courses are accredited with FHT as Continuing Professional Development (CPD) for professional therapists but if you”re a beginner don’t worry about keeping up – many therapists are completely new to the unique way of working in the traditional Eastern style so beginners and professionals tend to keep up on a par with each other.

 Our Thai Yoga Massage Diploma course is particularly popular with complete beginners, Yoga or fitness teachers, and also professionals who have trained in Western style of massage or beauty therapy.
 If you have an existing qualification you may have less homework to do, as there could be some crossover with your existing training, for example, Anatomy and Physiology.
 We will take a look at your certificates when you register and let you know!